zizkebab/check-reserved-instances/README.md

 * (1) m1.small (not 2, since you'll likely want to move your us-east-1b small to us-east-1d)
 * (3) m1.medium

+Additionally, instance IDs or Name tags are provided for unreserved instances, and time to expiration for unused reservations are reported.

-## Required Permissions
+## Required IAM Permissions

-The following example policy is the minimum set of permissions needed to run the reporter:
+The following example IAM policy is the minimum set of permissions needed to run the reporter:

 ```
 {